MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Ensure your video meets the following requirements:

-*   Verify that the content of YouTube video complies with the [Microsoft Edge Addons Catalog Developer Policies document][MicrosoftEdgeAddonsCatalogDeveloperPolicies].
+*   Verify that the content of the YouTube video complies with the [Microsoft Edge Addons Catalog Developer Policies document][MicrosoftEdgeAddonsCatalogDeveloperPolicies].
 *   Turn off advertisements on your video.
 For more information, see [Set your default ad formats][GoogleYoutubeAnswer2531367Topic7072227] and [Ads on embedded videos][GoogleYoutubeAnswer132596].
 *   Turn on embedding for your videos.
 For more information, see [Embed videos \& playlists][GoogleYoutubeAnswer171780].